-Whether our child’s temperament is placid and agreeable, strong willed and intense, or something in between, all children have one need in common: our respectful, confident leadership.
+Whether our child’s temperament is placid and agreeable, strong-willed and intense, or something in between, all children have one need in common: our respectful, confident leadership.

 But with the dearth of respectful care models in our society, it can be tricky to grasp what confident leadership actually looks and sounds like.
 One of the common misunderstandings I’ve noted in my work with parents is that being firm and projecting confidence means using a stern tone and a furrowed, I-really-mean-it brow.
 This was certainly what I had once thought.
 Don’t our kids need us to be stern to prove we’re serious about not putting up with their shenanigans?

 My own experiences and observational research in parent-toddler classrooms have taught me that “stern” isn’t very effective.
-It can seem to curb a child’s challenging behavior in the moment, but will generally lead to continued testing, resistance, defiance, and limit-pushing.
+It can seem to curb a child’s challenging behavior in the moment, but will often lead to continued testing, resistance, defiance, and limit-pushing.

 Here are two reasons “stern” doesn’t work:

 Children are at an extremely sensitive, intuitive stage of life.
 They hear our feelings and intentions loud and clear, perhaps more powerfully than our words.
 “Stern” can only mean one of two things for us and to them, neither of which project confidence: either we are putting on an act to make a point, or we are genuinely annoyed, angry, seething.